Welcome to the website of

-Hilda Reilly is originally from Perth in Scotland and recently returned to live there, after spending most of her adult life abroad.
+Hilda Reilly is originally from Perth in Scotland and has returned to live there, after spending most of her adult life abroad.
 Her occupations have ranged from the stupefyingly dull to the wondrously surreal; when asked that common question: What do you do? she has generally found that the most accurate reply is: I live on my wits.

-More recently she has returned to academic study, obtaining an MSc in Consciousness Studies, for which she specialised in the neuroscience of religious experience, and an MA in Creative Writing, focusing on the use of narrative to explore the case of Anna O, the 'founding patient' of psychoanalysis.
-She is currently researching the subject of hysteria in 19th century Vienna for a PhD.
+On retiring from the globe-trotting life she took up studying again, obtaining an MSc in Consciousness Studies, for which she specialised in the neuroscience of religious experience, and an MA in Creative Writing, focusing on the use of narrative to explore the case of Anna O, the 'founding patient' of psychoanalysis.
+More recently she completed a PhD in Medical Humanities; her doctoral thesis is titled In Her Own Words: Exploring the Subjectivity of Freud's 'Teacher' Anna von Lieben.
+She is currently converting this into a book.